pranigopu/artificialIntelligence/assignment2/assignment2-part1-firstOrderLogic.md

 **NOTE**: The above premises are logically consistent to each other, i.e. no premise contradicts one or more of the others.

-## Part 2

-Now, we shall be transforming the statements to conjunctive normal form (CNF), i.e. a conjunction of disjunctions (i.e. "AND of OR's").
+## Part 2: Converting FOL expressions to conjunctive normal form (CNF)

 ### Introduction